 My Love Has Come Along at Hycroft

-Phil looking ever so dapper and ready to be married!
+Meanwhile, Phil looked ever so dapper—perfectly poised and ready to be married!

-Crystal and Phil wanted to keep their guests entertained throughout the night, so incorporating a variety of engaging elements was essential.
-To set the tone for the evening, the incredibly talented Nikita Afonso performed during guest arrival.
-As guests arrived at Hycroft, they were greeted with trays of champagne, adding a touch of luxury right from the start.
-Guests mingled and explored the stunning interiors of the mansion before taking their seats for the ceremony.
+To keep guests entertained and engaged throughout the night, we incorporated a range of unique and stylish elements.
+To kick off the evening and set the tone, the incredibly talented Nikita Afonso performed live during guest arrival—creating an inviting and classy atmosphere.
+As guests arrived at the iconic Hycroft Mansion in Vancouver, they were greeted with trays of chilled champagne, offering a luxurious first impression.
+They mingled, explored the elegant interiors of the mansion, and soaked in the ambiance before taking their seats for the ceremony.

 The overall theme for the wedding was inspired by the glamour and sophistication of the 1920s Great Gatsby era.
 We wanted to subtly introduce the theme from the moment guests arrived and gradually build up as the evening progressed.
 The ceremony was elegant and timeless, featuring mostly white draping and lush white florals accented with pops of greenery.